Probing chiral topological states with permutation defects: Overview and summary of results

 Specifically, consider a spatial partitioning of the system into three adjacent regions $A$, $B$, and $C$, surrounded by an external region $\Lambda$, as illustrated in Fig.~\ref{fig: pizza}.
 Taking $R$ replicas and three permutation operators $\pi_A$, $\pi_B$, and $\pi_C$ acting on the respective regions, we define:

 We will make a slight abuse of notation throughout and employ $\pi_I$ as both the abstract permutation and its realization as an operator acting on the degrees of freedom in the region $I$.
 We always set the boundary lengths of the subregions to be much larger than the correlation length of the state.
+Note that, while no operator is applied in the region $\Lambda$, it is necessary that $A,B,C$ do not cover the entire plane.
+Otherwise, the entanglement measure captures only tripartite entanglement, rather than entanglement between four regions.

-The assignment of distinct permutations to adjacent spatial regions introduces permutation defects in the replica space.
+The assignment of distinct permutations to adjacent spatial regions introduces permutation defects in replica space.
 Given a generic gapped state (not a product state), we expect the magnitude of these measures to decay exponentially with the total length $L$ of these defects, following the scaling $|\mathcal{M}|\sim \alpha e^{-\beta L}$.
 Here, $\beta > 0$ is a non-universal factor determined by microscopic details.

 While the prefactor $\alpha$ might capture topological information (for example, the total quantum dimension), the phase $\arg(\mathcal{M})$ is the more natural probe for chirality.
 This is evident from its transformation under time-reversal $\mathcal{T}$: since permutation operators are time-reversal invariant, we have $\mathcal{M}(\mathcal{T}\psi) = \overline{\mathcal{M}(\psi)}$.
 Namely, a nonzero phase $\arg(\mathcal{M})$ signals the absence of time-reversal symmetry.
 To ensure $\arg(\mathcal{M})$ is a genuine topological quantity, App.~\ref{app: topological-invariance} provides conditions on the permutation operators that lead to two more necessary properties: (1) \textit{Robustness:} $\arg(\mathcal{M})$ is invariant under smooth deformations of the region boundaries and local unitaries acting on the state.
 (2) \textit{$\mathcal{RT}$ invariance:} $\arg(\mathcal{M})$ is invariant under the combination of time-reversal and mirror reflection with respect to an arbitrary plane perpendicular to the system.
 The second condition is expected for topological phases described by TQFTs, such as Chern-Simons theory~\cite{sheffer2025extracting}.
 Both properties are expected to hold under generic conditions, with corrections that are exponentially small in $L$.
 We will also comment on the ``spurious" contributions at the end of the manuscript.
 We designate measures satisfying these criteria as ``topological multi-entropy" (TME) measures and restrict our analysis to this class.